hzeller/bant/README.md

 bant print -e @googletest//:gtest
 ```

+In general, evaluation is very limited right now and only does some
+transformations that are immediately useful for dependency analysis, such
+as globbing files, variable expansion and some list comprehension.
+That is
+why it's called elaboration not evaluation right now :).

+(With `-b`, bant [builtin-macros](./bant/builtin-macros.bnt) are also expanded;
+these are usually used internally for `dwyu` to better see through dependencies,
+so might be useful when debugging these).

 As targets to print, the usual bazel patterns apply, such as exact label names,
 `...`, or `:all`; also, some `*`-globbing label names is supported in the
 labels in a package (not in the path):